pa11y/sidekick/PROPOSAL.md

 ### What will happen to pa11y-dashboard and pa11y-webservice?

-Both will go into maintenance mode during the development of Pa11y Sidekick, we'll fix bugs, but no new features.
-We'll deprecate them and recommend the use of Pa11y Sidekick once it reaches 1.0.0 stable.
+Nothing will change immediately with how these projects are supported.
+We'll still be responding to issues and feature requests in the same way.

+Larger features may not be considered, but we've been in this state for some time – it's difficult to confidently make changes in these projects due to the [reasons outlined here](#history).

+Once Pa11y Sidekick reaches `1.0.0`, pa11y-dashboard and pa11y-webservice will be deprecated (with a long support end date).
+At this point we will recommend the use of Pa11y Sidekick over either of these projects.

 ### How can I help?